-Lithium ion batteries (LIBs) are state-of-the-art electrochemical energy storage technology, currently dominating the market for portable electronic devices and electromobility.
-Besides the improvement of battery performance, the sustainability of LIBs production is drawing great attention, with respect to not only the raw materials but also the processing.
-To that regard, aqueous processing is of great interest to reduce the environmental impact of LIBs production, e.g., reduce CO2 emissions and carbon footprint, compared to conventional manufacturing, employing organic solvents such as hazardous N-methyl-2-pyrrolidione (NMP).
-By replacing NMP or other organic solvents with water, not only is the process more environmentally benign, but also the manufacturing costs can be reduced when considering drying and solvent recovery.
+Lithium ion batteries (LIBs) is the state-of-the-art electrochemical energy storage technology, currently dominating the market for portable electronic device and electromobility.
+Beside the improvement of battery performance, the sustainability of LIBs production is drawing great attention, not only with the respect to the raw materials but also the processing.
+To that regard, aqueous processing is of great interest to reduce the environmental impact of LIBs production, e.g. reduce CO2 emissions and carbon footprint, compared to conventional manufacturing, employing organic solvents such as hazardous N-methyl-2-pyrrolidione (NMP).
+By replacing NMP or other organic solvents with water, the process is not just more environmentally benign, but also the manufacturing costs can be reduced when considering drying and solvent recovery.

-In the past, tremendous efforts have been made in the aqueous processing of electrodes (both cathodes and anodes) for LIBs production.
-However, the aqueous processing of cathodes for solid-state lithium batteries (SSLBs) has been less explored.
-SSLBs are considered as one of the most promising next-generation secondary battery technologies, which, compared with LIBs, possess higher energy density by employing a Li metal anode and enhanced safety level by replacing the flammable organic electrolytes in LIBs with solid ones.
-Previously, we developed a LiFePO4 (LFP)-poly(ethylene oxide) (PEO) composite cathode for SSLBs by aqueous tape casting.
-Due to the limit of the oxidation stability of PEO, high-voltage cathode active materials (CAMs) cannot be used in this composite cathode.
-11 However, in order to obtain high energy density cathodes needed for most applications, in this work, we chose garnet-type $\text{Li}7\text{La}3\text{Zr}2\text{O}{12}$ (LLZO) and LiCoO_2 (LCO) to demonstrate the feasibility of aqueous processing of oxide-ceramic composite cathodes for SSLBs.
+In the past, tremendous efforts have been made in aqueous processing of electrodes (both cathodes and anodes) for LIBs production.7 However, the aqueous processing of cathodes for solid-state lithium batteries (SSLBs) is less explored.
+SSLBs are considered as one of the most promising next-generation secondary battery technologies, which, compared with LIBs, possess higher energy density by employing Li metal anode and enhanced safety level by replacing flammable organic electrolytes in LIBs with solid ones.^{8, 9} Previously, we developed a LiFePO4 (LFP)-polyethylene oxide (PEO) composite cathode for SSLBs by aqueous tape casting.10 Due to the limit of the oxidation stability of PEO, high-voltage cathodes active materials (CAMs) cannot be used in this composite cathode.11 However, in order to obtain high energy density cathodes needed for most applications, in this work, we choose the garnet-type Li7La3Zr2O12 (LLZO) and LiCoO2 (LCO) to demonstrate the feasibility of aqueous processing of oxide-ceramic composite cathodes for SSLBs.